Kyriosity/read-write/README+/.net/README+/cs-malpractice.md

 Maybe the worst example is their usage for multi-inheritance.
 Extending tuples or general types for shortcuts burdens and undermines the whole project.

-Extended methods shall be used for big, common features across projects (like LINQ).
+Tyese methods shall be used for big, universal features across projects (like LINQ).

 ## Errors and messaging